 “Damnation!” she hissed as her eyes found her name.
 “Down to second.”

 The escalating worker rebellions at the mines had blackened her record.
 It was not her fault that the heavy-handed policing used by Que Qiao for years was frowned upon by the Federation.
-Malingee saw she had lost first-place ranking to Commander Kartikeya, Maharani Uma’s number one on Yuanshi, who had replaced the disgraced Governor Jaggarneth.
-After facing Jaggarneth at last year’s peace conference, Kartikeya now revelled in a smug ‘told you so’ sense of superiority.
+To her disgust, Malingee had lost first-place ranking to Commander Kartikeya, Maharani Uma’s number one on Yuanshi, who had replaced the disgraced Governor Jaggarneth.
+Kartikeya, after being belittled by Jaggarneth at last year’s peace conference, now revelled in a smug ‘told you so’ sense of superiority.

-Malingee growled and swiped the report from the screen, then went to her desk and sat down.
+Malingee scowled.
+Swiping the report from the screen, she went to her desk and sat down.
 She was expecting a visit from the latest in a long line of security officers.
 Staff turnover within her team was phenomenal.
 Sometimes she wondered if there was anyone left in the five systems with the necessary lack of morals to get the job done.

 She heard a knock at the door.
 Malingee leaned back in her chair.

 Her assistant, a nervous young Indian man from Daode, showed the security officer into the room and hastily slipped away.
 Malingee stared in distaste at her visitor, whose dark glasses and wide-brimmed hat did little to mask a pasty complexion and awful ginger beard, not to mention a calm confidence she found quite annoying.
 She glanced to the screen on her desk for a reminder of the officer’s name and realised she did not care.

 “Governor Malingee,” her guest greeted softly.
 “You wanted to see me?”

 “There’s more trouble at the mines,” she growled.
 “Workers are revolting!”